turlodales/mobileapp/.github/ISSUE_TEMPLATE/e-manual-test-template.md

 - [ ] Start a new entry, discard new entry.
 - [ ] Continue an entry
 - [ ] Delete an entry
+- [ ] The billable button in the Start Time Entry view for free workspaces
+  - [ ] Is the billable button grayed out
+  - [ ] Does tapping the button show the "Billable Hours is available on other plans" tooltip
+  - [ ] Deos tapping "Details" in said tooltip show the Your Workspace Plan view?
+  - [ ] Can the tooltip be dismissed by tapping on it?
+- [ ] Does the billble button work as it should for paid workspaces?

 ## Right to left language at random (Arabic, Aramaic, Azeri, Dhivehi/Maldivian, Hebrew, Kurdish (Sorani), Persian/Farsi, Urdu) Though not strictly RTL this could also apply to Chinese, Korean, Japanese and some other languages.